 Let’s review the key benefits and differences between on-premise and cloud communications.

-To maintain critical communication functionality, organizations can deploy remote workers via IP connectivity of the existing phone system.
-Basic functionality such as extension to extension dialing, receiving calls, and transfer calls maintain the business status quo.
-Employees can contact their co-workers just as if they were in the office.
+To maintain critical communication functionality, organizations can deploy remote workers via IP connectivity of an existing phone system.
+Basic functionality such as extension-to-extension dialing and receiving and transferring calls maintains the business status quo.
+Teams can contact their colleagues just as if they were in the office.

-From a customer service perspective, on-premise systems can easily maintain crucial customer to business interactions.
-There is a myriad of options for businesses, such as contact center functionality as well as the use of UC and other collaboration tools.
+From a customer service perspective, on-premise systems can easily maintain crucial customer-to-business interactions.
+There are a myriad of options for businesses, such as contact center functionality (CCaaS) as well as the use of UC and other collaboration tools.

-Most of the time, if the options are not already apart of the system configuration, additional costs will apply.
+Most of the time, if the options are not already a part of the system configuration, additional costs may apply.
 The price can vary greatly depending on the system, the add-on needs, and the current infrastructure.